-1 Materials include a variety of developmentally appropriate instructional approaches to engage students in the mastery of the content. М engage students in the mastery of the content.
+1 Materials include a variety of developmentally appropriate instructional approaches to Μ engage students in the mastery of the content.
 2 Materials consistently support flexible grouping (e.g., whole group, small group, partners, М one-on-one).
-Materials consistently support multiple practices (e.g., modeled, guided, collaborative, independent) and provide guidance and structures to achieve effective implementation. М 3 independent) and provide guidance and structures to achieve effective implementation.
+3 Materials consistently support multiple practices (e.g., modeled, guided, collaborative, М independent) and provide guidance and structures to achieve effective implementation.
 Materials represent a diversity of communities in the images and information about people М 4 and places.